wayfair-archive/awesome-learning/README.md

 ## Credits
-Credit to the original author of this fork - the Gastby Lumen Starter. https://github.com/alxshelepenok/gatsby-starter-lumen
+Credit to the original author of this fork - the Gatsby Lumen Starter. https://github.com/alxshelepenok/gatsby-starter-lumen